iltommi/qdb-documentation/source/api/c.rst

 Of course for the above to work the server needs to listen on an IPv6 address.

 .. note::
     When you call :c:func:`wrpme_open` and :c:func:`wrpme_connect` a lot of initialization and systems calls are made.
-It is therefore advised to reduce the calls to these function to the strict minimum, ideally keeping the handle alive for the whole program lifetime.
+It is therefore advised to reduce the calls to these functions to the strict minimum, ideally keeping the handle alive for the whole program lifetime.

 Adding entries